spyder-ide/spyder-docs/doc/emergency-cpr.rst

    .. image:: images/emergency-cpr/emergency-cpr-single-instance.png
       :alt: Spyder showing Use a single instance setting

 #.
-Try **starting Spyder via a different means**, such as from a shortcut, Anaconda navigator, or the Anaconda Prompt/Terminal/command line (on Windows/Mac/Linux) by simply typing ``spyder`` then enter/return, and see if any of those work.
+Try **starting Spyder via a different means**, such as from a shortcut, Anaconda navigator, or your command line (or Anaconda prompt on Windows) by simply typing ``spyder`` then enter/return, and see if any of those work.
    If so, then something's wrong with your install, not Spyder itself, and so we recommend following the "Reinstalling Spyder" section under :doc:`basic-first-aid` to uninstall and reinstall Anaconda.

-#.
-Disable any security software you may be using, such as a firewall or antivirus, as these products can occasionally interfere with Spyder or its related packages.
+#. **Disable any security software** you may be using, such as a firewall or antivirus, as these products can occasionally interfere with Spyder or its related packages.
 Make sure to re-enable it if it doesn't fix the problem, and if it does, add a rule or exception for Spyder.

-#.
-Run Spyder with administrator rights just in case it is some sort of permissions issue.
+#. **Run Spyder with administrator rights** just in case it is some sort of permissions issue.

    .. image:: images/emergency-cpr/emergency-cpr-administrator-run.png
       :alt: Spyder's app in menu showing run as adminsitrator option

 #.
-If Anaconda is currently installed "for just you", try uninstalling and reinstalling it "for all users" instead, and vice versa, as some systems can have issues with one or the other.
+If it is currently installed "for just you", **try uninstalling and reinstalling Anaconda "for all users" instead**, and vice versa, as some systems can have issues with one or the other.

-#.
-Reinstall it into your local startup drive, to a directory path and user account without spaces, special characters, or unusual permissions.
+#. **Reinstall Spyder into your local startup drive**, to a directory path and user account without spaces, special characters, or unusual permissions.

-#.
-Check and repair/reset permissions, your disk, and OS if all else fails
+#. **Check and repair/reset permissions**, your disk, and OS if all else fails